Why Is Everyone Becoming A Redhead?

 Last week, I had nothing in common with Kendall Jenner.
-This week, we have what appears to be the exact same hair color.
-I'm a natural redhead though, and interestingly, so is Jenner's hair colorist, Jenna Perry, who's expertly skilled at manufacturing the shade and making it look real.
+This week, we have what appears to be the exact same hair colour.
+I'm a natural redhead though, and interestingly, so is Jenner's hair colourist, Jenna Perry, who's expertly skilled at manufacturing the shade and making it look real.

 Born into red hair, trauma-bonded gingers, Perry and I both have a complicated relationship with the shade.
-We're also both familiar with the fact that of all the colors of hair dye, red is the most challenging to maintain.
-Still, I'm curious, within the colorist's experience, why do people want red hair?
+We're also both familiar with the fact that of all the colours of hair dye, red is the most challenging to maintain.
+Still, I'm curious, within the colourist's experience, why do people want red hair?
 Moreover, how do they feel once they have it?

 Advertisement

-"With any trend, people are relating towards red right now and the people who are wearing it," adds colorist and Matrix Brand Ambassador Rachel Bodt.
-She recently took Euphoria actress Barbie Ferreira from black to a vibrant red and says it served as inspiration for many clients: "People are saying, 'I [can] relate, I have similar coloring.'
-Seeing so many redheads right now, people can visualize it."
+"With any trend, people are relating towards red right now and the people who are wearing it," adds colourist and Matrix Brand Ambassador Rachel Bodt.
+She recently took Euphoria actress Barbie Ferreira from black to a vibrant red and says it served as inspiration for many clients: "People are saying, 'I [can] relate, I have similar colouring.'
+Seeing so many redheads right now, people can visualise it."
 According to Bolt, there's a red tone for everyone.
 For example, Ferreria's red influenced TikTok creator CurvyQueenSheen to take her own brown hair red, though a different, more golden copper.
-If you have natural hair, you can go red without bleach, just consult your colorist on the right shade for your hair texture and complexion.
+If you have natural hair, you can go red without bleach, just consult your colourist on the right shade for your hair texture and complexion.
 They key is dimension.

 Advertisement